seniorScript/projects-js/README.md

 - [**Project Overview**](https://rexlinus.github.io/JS-Project-World/): A comprehensive overview and list of all projects.
 - [**Image Manipulator**](https://rexlinus.github.io/JS-Project-World/imageManipulator/index.html): A tool to pick colors, crop images, and apply filters.
 - [**Profile Section**](https://rexlinus.github.io/JS-Project-World/profileSection/index.html): A profile section with the ability to change photo, name, and bio.
 - [**Stopwatch**](https://rexlinus.github.io/JS-Project-World/stopwatch/index.html): A stopwatch with the ability to pause, lap, and reset.
+- [**Tic Tac Toe**](https://rexlinus.github.io/JS-Project-World/ticTacToe/index.html): Create a Tic Tac Toe game with drag and drop functionality.